SFDR

 4th requirement:

-- Investments in companies without carbon emission reduction initiatives’; this indicator fits with the desire for the manager to have a Net Zero ambition for investment categories in scope.
+- ‘Investments in companies without carbon emission reduction initiatives’; this indicator is in line with the desire for the manager to have a Net Zero ambition for investment categories within scope.

 5th requirement: